jeffreykegler/hoonlint/misc/whitespace.md

               ==
 ```

-The running of a joined 0-running hoon should be tightly aligned
+A joined 0-running hoon should consist of,
-on the rune line.
-All subsequent runstep lines should be at the same column
+in lexical order:

+* Its rune.

+* A one-stop horizontal gap.

+* A running where

+  - runstep lines are aligned two stops
+    after the anchor column;

+  - the inter-column of the vertical gaps is
+    aligned at the anchor column; and

+  - the pre-column of the vertical gaps is
-location as the first runstep line.
+    aligned at the runstep lines.

+* A vertical gap, whose inter-column is the anchor column,
+  and whose pre-column is aligned at the runstep lines.

+* A TISTIS aligned at the anchor column.

 ### Split 0-running hoons